AngelFelizR/nyc-taxi-project/CRISP-DM_Phases/03-data-understanding/README.md

 we are ready to perform the *data understanding* by performing an EDA with the following steps:

-1. Examining the distribution of each individual variable by counting the categorical variables and creating histograms or box plots for numerical variables
+1. Examining the distribution of each individual variable
-2. Defining the target variable and confirming its distribution
+2. Defining the target variable and exploring its distribution
-3. Confirming domain knowledge relations by creating visualization with 2 or more variables
-4. Taking a subset of the data to fit in RAM
+3. Taking a subset of the data to fit in RAM
-5. Exploring correlations between predictors by using a correlation matrix or running a PCA
+4. Preparing the data for modeling
+5. Defining the main characteristics of high paying trips
-6. Removing high correlated predictors
+6. Defining high correlated features
-7. Exploring correlations between the target and predictors creating a correlation funnel and some scatter plots.

 After completing this process, we will have the following outcomes: